chaosleaguewiki/chaosleaguewiki.github.io/docs/chat-commands/twitch.md

 ### `!stats @user` / `!mystats` { #stats }

-Get statistics of the mentioned user. `!stats` gives your statistics by default.
+Get statistics of the mentioned user. `!stats` without a mention returns your statistics by default.

 ### `!playlist`